parkkinen/Gamie.app/README.md

 # Gamie, app for Android

-# Demo video inside the repo
+Check out the demo video in repository!

 Repository for the Exercises and Projects

 Project